fanqyxl/icarus/README.md

 Set up the environment by running the following commands (Make sure you have python3, python3-venv, and protobuf installed beforehand):

-- `make setup-venv`
-- `make enter-venv`
-- `make setup-python`
+- `make venv`
 - `make build-packed-data`
+- `make ca-keys`

 Before continuing, open Chrome on your build machine and go to chrome://components.
 Press CTRL + F and search for "PKIMetadata".
 Once you find it, press "Check for Updates".
-Make sure it says up-to-date before continuing (and that the version is below 2000.)
+Make sure it says up-to-date before continuing (and that the version is below 9999.)

-- `bash get_original_data.sh`
-- `bash make_out.sh myCA.der`
+- `bash create_out.sh myCA.der`

 After doing this the output directory (from here on reffered to as PKIMetadata) will be generated, which is the custom Certificate Authority.